-The College of Business Administration is located in the 81,000 square foot fourstory College of Business Administration Building, which houses the college's offices, classrooms, computer laboratories, and advising services.
-The departments of Finance, Management, Marketing, the George W. Daverio School of Accountancy, the Fitzgerald Institute for Entrepreneurial Studies, the Fisher Institute for Professional Selling and the Institute for Global Business share the CBA.
+The College of Business Administration is located in the 81,000 square foot four-story College of Business Administration Building, which houses the college's offices, classrooms, computer laboratories, and advising services.
+The departments of Finance, Management, Marketing, the George W. Daverio School of Accountancy, the Fitzger-ald Institute for Entrepreneurial Studies, the Fisher Institute for Professional Selling and the Institute for Global Business share the CBA.
 All undergraduate and graduate programs are fully accredited by AACSB International - The Association to Advance Collegiate Schools of Business, the most prestigious accrediting agency for business schools.

 Tiered, amphitheaterstyle classrooms permit close contact between students and professors.
 The Milton and Henrietta Kushkin Computer Laboratory consists of three teaching labs, one homework lab, and two portable laptop carts.
 The teaching labs are each equipped with 36 student stations.
-Beginning with the 2008 fall semester, one of these teaching labs will be enhanced to include distance learning capabilities.
+One of these teaching labs is equipped with distance learning capabilities.
 The homework laboratory contains more than 75 computers for students.
 Each PC is equipped with Windows XP, Office 2007, Project 2007, Visio 2007, Oracle 10g, SQL Server 2005, Visual Studio, Adobe Studio 8, SAS, SPSS, and many other software applications.